OpenUpSA/municipal-data/README.md

 Whenever 4th Quarter data becomes available, typically 2 quarters after that financial year end, also adjust the years used by `scorecard/profile_data.py` to include the latest financial year available.

+## Validating the data

+Do each of these for a sample of municipalities.
+Check some metros, some districts, and some locals.
+Try to find some doing well and some doing badly.
+Try to compare some with fairly complete data and some with missing data.

+You can use `municipal_finance/data_import/data_audit.py` to generate a CSV showing which which data is available for which munis.
+With this you can find munis missing specific datasets.

+- [ ] Contact details
+  - [ ] Check that the website link works
+  - [ ] Compare some contacts to those in the [Budgets on the MFMA website](http://mfma.treasury.gov.za/Documents/03.%20Budget%20Documentation)
+- [ ] Follow Audit report links and check that the link works, and that the opinion in the report matches what is shown on the page.
+The heading "Basis for Qualified Opinion" seems to be around page 2 or 3 for a _Qualified_ opinion on the page.
+- [ ] Compare Original Budget (ORGB) values to [Adopted Budgets on the MFMA website](http://mfma.treasury.gov.za/Documents/03.%20Budget%20Documentation)
+  - [ ] Grants - Not all of them appear in our conditional grant dataset - compare those that do e.g. _Local Government Financial Management Grant_
+  - [ ] Operating Revenue and expenditure
+  -

 # License

 MIT License